 1. Identify Your Containers

-You need to choose the suitable water containers.
-There are several types of containers you can use in such as food-grade water containers, plastic soft drink bottles, glass containers, and stainless steel tanks if you want to collect rainwater.
+You need to choose suitable emergency water storage containers.
+There are several types of containers you can use such as food-grade water containers, plastic soft drink bottles, glass containers, water storage jugs, and stainless steel tanks if you want to collect rainwater.

-2. Water Preservation And Treatment
+2. Water Preservation and Treatment

 There’s no need to add anything if you’re using tap water or if it is already treated commercially.
 But if it’s from a well or from a public place, you have to make sure it is safe to drink before storing it.
-You can use chlorine, iodine, and calcium hypochlorite.
-Check out the link for more info in making your water safe in a survival situation.
+You can use chlorine, iodine, and calcium hypochlorite for your emergency water storage treatment.
+This is a necessary step to avoid falling ill or contracting water-borne diseases.